ViniciusLawliet/Bell-Cranel-Algorithm/README.md

 ## Key Features

 - **Multilayer Graph Generation**: The algorithm generates multilayer graphs representing complex structures with interconnected components.
-- **Customizable Parameters**: Users can specify parameters such as the number of layers, minimum and maximum nodes per layer, minimum and maximum edges per layer, and interlayer connections.
+- **Customizable Parameters**: Users can specify parameters such as the number of layers, nodes per layer, edges per layer, and interlayer connections.
 - **Inspired by DanMachi**: Inspired by the mapping problem featured in the anime "Is It Wrong to Try to Pick Up Girls in a Dungeon?"
 (DanMachi), the algorithm aims to address similar mapping challenges encountered in complex environments.
 [DanMachi Dungeon](https://danmachi.fandom.com/wiki/Dungeon).
 - **Mapping Complex Structures**: Ideal for mapping complex systems such as dungeons, mazes, networks, and other intricate structures.
 - **Visualization**: Utilizes Plotly library to visualize generated multilayer graphs in a three-dimensional (3D) projection, providing an intuitive representation of the structure.